descriptive text here

 The Dublin Lake Club is very simple place.
 The club house is understated but a treasure.
 The Club is all about the people who come there and have kept coming back for over 100 years.
 Though there is sailing and golf - it's about the tennis on slow red clay and the annual championships.
 The fields are small.
 The competition, however, is genuine and to the winner goes the honor of being named on the most elegant silver cup outside of the New York Yacht Club.
 This summer, like every other summer, I'll take a look at the one trophy with my name.
 And I'll see Kim's name a champion repeated year after year on almost every cup.
 I'll show my young boys that their father once won a Dublin tournament.
 I'll know my moment in the sun was because he asked me to play doubles and on a wonderful Dublin Day.

-Kimbo you left too soon.
+Kimbo, you left too soon

 Mark Pyle